Just a couple of thoughts on Indy before I get to the questions this week… humor me.

 Q: I have noticed the No. 13 is still technically 35th in owner points.
 This may be a stretch, but what if a startup team who has never competed in Nextel Cup before decides to run and use the No. 13?
 They do not get the owner points, right? – Tony H.

 A: No. NASCAR owns the numbers, incidentally, I’ve always wondered how one can “own” a number, and they grant permission for teams to use said numbers.
 Although the No. 13 still shows in 35th-place in the owner standings and is an “open” number now that Ginn Racing dropped it after the merger, NASCAR would never open the can of worms you have inquired about.

 So now, it’s off to Pocono, with a long, long, long afternoon of long, long, long straightaways ahead.
-I guess I should look on the bright side; We’ve got a road course and a 2-mile gas mileage parade coming up after that.
-Man, August 25th can’t get here soon enough.
+I guess I should look on the bright side; we’ve got a road course and a 2-mile gas-mileage parade coming up after that.
+Man, Aug.
+25 can’t get here soon enough.